Edited by: Keri Stooksbury

 In addition to hotels, you can also book cruises, car rentals, and flights using points at the Citi Travel Center.

 You’ll get a redemption value of 1 cent per point when you redeem Citi points for Banyan Tree stays.
+Alternatively, you can transfer Citi ThankYou Points to All Live Limitless at a 2:1 ratio.

 You can also transfer Capital One miles to ALL at a 2:1 ratio.
 You’ll get €40 (~$47) off of your stay for every 2,000 ALL points you redeem.
 This means your redemption value of Capital One miles would be around 1.1 to 1.2 cents each.